Irreducible characters of GSp(4, q) and dimensions of spaces of fixed vectors: Irreducible characters

 \section{Irreducible characters}

-All of the irreducible characters of \Sp\, were determined by Srinivasan in \cite{Sr}.
-Her list of characters is used to determine all of the irreducible characters of \GSp.
-A complete list of irreducible characters of \GSp\, will help to determine the irreducible constituents of the parabolically induced representations defined on the Borel, the Siegel parabolic, and the Klingen parabolic subgroup.
-These constituents are the \emph{non-cuspidal} characters.
+All of the non-trivial irreducible characters of $\Sp(4,q)$ were determined by Srinivasan, \cite{Sr}.
+Her list of characters can be used to determine the list of all of the irreducible characters of $\GSp(4,q)$ and some of their character tables.
+This list will help to determine the irreducible constituents of representations which are induced from the Borel, Siegel parabolic, and Klingen parabolic subgroups.
+Such constituents are precisely the \emph{non-cuspidal} representations of $\GSp(4,q)$.

-The irreducible characters of \GSp\, are determined as follows.
-Each irreducible representation of \Sp\, is extended to a representation of ${\rm GSp}(4,\F_q)$, where ${\rm GSp}(4,\F_q)^+:=Z\, \cdot$ \Sp.
-Note that \GSp$^+$ is an index two subgroup of \GSp\, and that $Z\cap {\rm Sp}(4, \F_q) = \pm I$, where $I$ is the identity of \GSp.
-For an irreducible representation $\pi$ of \Sp, an irreducible representation $\pi^+$ of \GSp$^+$ is constructed by defining $\pi^+(z\cdot g) := \alpha(z)\pi(g)$, where $\alpha$ is a character of $Z$, hence a character of $\F_q^\times$.
-By Schur's Lemma, elements of $Z$ act as scalars on vectors in the space of $\pi$.
-To ensure that this new representation is well-defined, it is required that $\alpha(\pm 1)$ acts as $\pi(\pm I)$ on the space of $\pi$.
-The character of this new representation is $\alpha(z)\chi_\pi(g)$, where $\chi_\pi$ is the character of $\pi$.
-This representation is then induced to \GSp.
-The induced representation is either irreducible or has precisely two irreducible constituents.

-The group \GSp$^+$ only has elements with square multipliers and so the induced character takes the value 0 on the non-square multiplier classes of \GSp.
-If the induced character decomposes into two constituents, then the sum of the values of the constituent characters on the non-square multiplier classes is 0.
-The values of the constituent characters on the square multiplier classes are half the values of the induced character on those classes.